 A: CSM Practice started with generic playbooks and personalized them for Delphix.
 CSM Practice worked internally with multiple teams to ensure all segments of the customer journey are covered.

 A: The hardest part is data.
-Clean data and access to real-time data are essential for accurate automation, building the right integration points.
-Interacting with data using automation is key to avoid downstream problems in the future.
+Clean data and access to real-time data are essential for accurate automation, and building the right integration points.
+Interacting with data using automation is key to avoiding downstream problems in the future.
 It’s about being in a transformed state with AI and machine learning.
 But none of that is possible if you don’t trust the data.

 Q: What will the next 5-year look like for Customer Success?

 A: The next 5 years will be all about product usage data, instrumentation, the ability to leverage APIs to tap into the different products and solutions, taking data to the next level will be the next evolution, where historical customer data and past behavior will drive actions.
 One thing that will not change is the CSM’s value.
 The human touch will not be displaced or diminished.
-The customer values the human touch, and that will not fundamentally change in the next few years.
+The customer values the human touch, and that will not fundamentally change in the upcoming years.

-Over the next five years, the way we work with enterprise customers may change where there is a team that is focused on renewals so sales can focus on new business.
+Over the next five years, the way we work with enterprise customers may change, where there is a team that is focused on renewals, so sales can focus on new business.

 How can CSM Practice Help!

 At CSM Practice we accelerate SaaS companies’ profitable growth through customer retention and expansion selling strategies.
-Whether you’ve already begun to create a customer success strategy, or you’re just about to, our Customer Success Strategy Assessment will help you boost the process in creating customized retention management strategies to reduce churn and help your users achieve success.
+Whether you’ve already begun to create a customer success strategy, or you’re just about to, our Customer Success Strategy Assessment will help you boost the process of creating customized retention management strategies to reduce churn and help your users achieve success.

 CSM Practice specializes in the technology and services industry, that offers a portfolio of enterprise solutions to achieve successful and scalable results.
 CSM Practice offers a customer-centered approach that helps you to develop a winning plan for the success of your client.